International & Sprint Distance

 Bike check-in is 5:30 am – 7:30 am on race day.
 If you do not arrive by 7:30 am, you will not be allowed to check in your bike.

 Race Day Parking

-Race day parking is on the northeast corner of Starkey Blvd and SR 54.
-Sheriff deputies will be on hand to guide you to the lot.
+Race day parking is on the southwest corner of Starkey Blvd. & Marsha Dr. Sheriff deputies will be on hand to guide you to the lot.
 Be sure to wear some sort of shoe as this is a pasture and sand spurs are occasionally present.